-The proposed bill would amend current statutes regarding recall elections by updating several key timeframes and requirements.
-Specifically, it would increase the period for county recorders to determine disqualified signatures from 60 to 75 days, extend the minimum interval between the order for a recall election and the election date from 90 to 120 days, and modify the timeframe for candidates to file nomination petitions from between 60-90 days to 90-120 days before the recall election.
-Additionally, it would require candidates to file a statement of interest with the appropriate filing officer and invalidate any nomination petition signatures collected before this statement and the recall application are filed.
+The proposed bill would amend current statutes regarding recall elections by updating specific timeframes and requirements.
+Under the new law, the period for a county recorder to determine disqualified signatures after receiving a recall petition signature sheet would increase from sixty seventy-five days to seventy-five days.
+Additionally, the minimum time between the order for a recall election and the next consolidated election date would extend from ninety one hundred twenty days to one hundred twenty days.
+The timeframe for candidates to file nomination petitions would also change from between 60 and 90 days to between 90 and 120 days before the recall election.
+Furthermore, the bill introduces new requirements for candidates seeking to run in a recall election.
+It mandates that candidates must file a statement of interest with the appropriate filing officer, and any nomination petition signatures collected before this statement is filed, as well as before the recall application is submitted, would be deemed invalid and subject to challenge.
+These changes aim to clarify the procedures and timelines associated with recall elections, ensuring a more structured process.

 Statutes affected: